leandrokanis/christian-system/docs/part-4/11-proposition-11.md

-# 1. Proposition 11
+# Proposition 11

-***All the Apostolic Fathers, as they are called; all the pupils of the Apostles; and all the ecclesiastical writers of note, of the first four Christian centuries, whose writings have come down to us; allude to, and speak of, Christian immersion, as the           "regeneration" and "remission of sins" spoken of in the New Testament.***
+***All the Apostolic Fathers, as they are called; all tpupils of the Apostles; and all the ecclesiastical writers of note, of the first four Christian centuries, whose writings have come down to us; allude to, and speak of, Christian immersion, as the "regeneration" and "remission of sins" spoken of in the New Testament.***

 This proposition I shall sustain by the testimony of those who have examined all Christian antiquity, and by citing the words of those usually called the apostolic Fathers, and other distinguished writers of the first four hundred years.
 We shall first summon one whose name is familiar throughout Christendom.
 Whether the writing be genuine or spurious, it is on all hands admitted to be a fragment of the highest antiquity: —

-***Barnabas***
+## Barnabas

 In  his  catholic  Epistle,  chapter  11:  says,  "Let  us  now  inquire whether  the  Lord  took  care  to  manifest  anything  beforehand, concerning water and the cross.
 Now, for the former of these, it is written  to  the  people  of  Israel,  how  they  shall  not  receive  that baptism  which  brings  to  forgiveness  of  sins;  but  shall  institute another to themselves that cannot.
 For thus saith the Prophet, "Be astonished, O Heavens! and let the earth tremble at it; because this people have done two great and wicked things: They have left me, the  fountain  of  living  waters,  and  have  digged  for  themselves broken cisterns that can hold no water.
 Is my holy mountain Zion, a desolate wilderness?
 For she shall be as a young bird when its nest is taken away." — "Consider how he hath joined both the *cross* and the *water* together.
 For this he saith, "*Blessed are they, who, putting their trust in the cross, descend into the water;* for they shall have their reward in due time; then, saith he, will I give it them."
 But as concerning the present time, he saith, "Their leaves shall not fail."
 Meaning thereby, that every word that shall go out of your mouth, shall through faith and charity be to the conversion and hope of many.
 In like manner does another Prophet speak: "And the land of Jacob was the praise of all the earth;" magnifying thereby the vessels of his Spirit.
 And what follows?
 "And there was a river running on the right hand, and beautiful trees grew up by  it;  and  he  that  shall  eat  of  them  shall  live  forever."
 The signification of which is this: — *that we go down into the river full of sins and pollutions; but come up again bringing forth fruit; having in our hearts the fear and hope which are in Jesus by the Spirit:* "And  whosoever  shall  eat  of  them  shall  live  forever."
 That  is, whosoever shall hearken to those that call them, and shall believe, shall live forever."

-***Clement and Hermas***
+## Clement and Hermas

 The former gives no testimony on the subject.
 The latter deposes as follows.50